dfelinto/blender-manual/manual/editors/video_sequencer/sequencer/display.rst

 ==================

 Overlays are information that is displayed on top of the strip region.
-There is a switch to turn off/on all overlays for the strip region.
+There is a toggle to display or hide all overlays for the strip region.

 .. _bpy.types.SpaceSequenceEditor.show_strip_name: